acheddir/mat-datatable/libs/mat-datatable/README.md

 ## Contributing

-This library is maintained internally.
-For bugs or feature requests, please contact the development team.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-MIT License - see LICENSE file for details
+MIT License - see [LICENSE](./LICENSE) file for details

 ## Changelog